EduvOliveira/Machine-learning_mistletoe/README.md

-# Machine-learning_mistletoeMachine-learning_mistletoe
+# Machine-learning_mistletoe

+Supplementary information for the manuscript
-Suplementary information of the paper "Disentangling biotic and abiotic drivers of a neotropical mistletoe" submitted on Oecologia.
+**"Disentangling biotic and abiotic drivers of a Neotropical mistletoe"**,
+submitted to *Oecologia*.

-This repository includes the data, R scripts and Jupiter Noteboks used in the analisys.
+This repository provides all data and code necessary to reproduce the analyses presented in the manuscript.

-# Instructions
+## Instructions
-1. Open the notebooks in Jupyter Lab or the scripts in R
+1. Open the notebooks in Jupyter Lab or the scripts in R.
-2. Install required packages
+2. Install the required packages.
-3. Follow each notebook/script step to reproduce the analyses# Machine-learning_mistletoe
+3. Follow each notebook or script step-by-step to reproduce the analyses.